diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 spark.ui.port 36000
 ```

-`The SparkConf associated with a given application is immutable` once it is passed to the SparkContext constructor. `That means that all configuration decisions must be made before a SparkContext is instantiated`.
+`The SparkConf associated with a given application is immutable once it is passed to the SparkContext constructor.
+That means that all configuration decisions must be made before a SparkContext is instantiated`.

 In some cases, the same configuration property might be set in multiple places.
 For instance, a user might call setAppName() directly on a SparkConf object and also pass the —name flag to spark-submit.
 In these cases Spark has a specific precedence order.
 The highest priority is given to configurations declared explicitly in the user’s code using the set() function on a SparkConf object.
 Next are flags passed to spark-submit, then values in the properties file, and finally default values.

 **Table 8-1.
 Common Spark configuration values**
-spark.storage.blockManagerTimeoutIntervalMs

 Option(s)                                                               |Default    |Description
 -------------------------------------------------------|------------|--------------------------------------------------------------------------------
 spark.executor.memory (—executor-memory)       |512m        |Amount of memory to use in the same format as JVM 512m, 2g).